Sithi uhm ingonyama." note

 - Timon points this out to Pumbaa after realizing Simba is more interested in Nala than them.

-- The hyenas react this way when Simba returns, since they now have a vengeful fully grown cub (although his anger was directed entirely at Scar) and their angry boss confronting them after not doing the job properly first time.
-Thankfully for them, they don't have to worry about either — Scar ends up in their stomachs, and while Simba might not be accepting of them, it's safe to say that, like Scar, he'd be willing to let them live (as long as they never returned, which they didn't).
+- The hyenas react this way when Simba returns, since they now have a vengeful fully grown cub and their angry boss confronting them about not doing the job properly the first time.

 - This Is Unforgivable!: Simba says "You don't deserve to live" to Scar as soon as he corners him after hitting him with a "Murderer" to which Scar had responded with "Simba, Simba, please.
 Please have mercy.
 I beg you."